IT2810/it2810-webutvikling-h18-prosjekt-2-gruppe--31/README.md

 ### Responsive Web Design
 The exhibition display default for desktop shows the soundbar and the pictures to the left, and the text to the right.
 On mobile the text will move to be below the soundbar, meaning one column of content rather than two.
 This behavior will also show is if the window becomes narrow enough.
+All this was implemented using css functionally, similar to the first project in the class.
 Along with the placement of elements, the text size of the text and dropdown buttons changes.
 If the window becomes sufficiently small enough, the small triangles will disappear to make more space for the button text.